ClusterLabs/PAF/FAQ.md

 <a name="how-to-failback"></a>
-__Q: Pacemaker triggered a failover, and now my old master cannot join the cluster anymore, what should I do?__
+__Q: Pacemaker triggered a failover, and now my old primary cannot join the cluster anymore, what should I do?__

-__A__: You need to rebuild your old master from the new primary instance first.
+__A__: You need to rebuild your old primary from the new primary instance first.

 See the "Failover" section in the [administration page]({{ site.baseurl }}/administration.html).